 A research team at the Sanford Burnham Prebys Medical Discovery Institute has previously found that a mild heart shock administered at the early stages of life in a roundworm species, C. elegance, has led to a prolonged lifespan in the worms.
 A thorough analysis of the processes that took place after the shock has shown that:

-- The levels of genes that code for proteins p62 and sqst-1 were found to be increased in the worms that have received the heat shock.
+- The levels of genes that code for proteins p62 and sqst-1 were increased in the worms that have received heat shock.

 - Proteins P62 and sqst-1 were known to participate in the cellular autophagy processes.

-- In the typical roundworms with an intact sqst-1 gene, their lifespan was increased for approximately 25-30% after experiencing mild heat shock in the early stages of development.
+- In the typical roundworms with an intact sqst-1 gene, their lifespan was increased by approximately 25-30% after experiencing mild heat shock in the early stages of development.

 - In the roundworms with mutated sqst -1, no increase in longevity was observed.

-These findings can be especially beneficial for developing treatments against Huntington’s and Alzheimer’s diseases, which are, in part, caused by the accumulation of harmful proteins.
-Finding methods of inducing autophagy through proteins such as p62 could contribute to the treatment of these diseases.
+These findings can be especially beneficial for developing treatments for Huntington’s and Alzheimer’s diseases, partly caused by the accumulation of harmful proteins.
+Finding methods of inducing autophagy through proteins such as p62 could contribute to treating these diseases.
 It should be noted that high p62 levels were found to be linked to cancer development, so this particular protein may not be useful for therapy.
 However, artificial proteins with functions similar to p62 can have a future in pharmacology.

 BPA alert: the level of well-know and the dangerous chemical was much higher in humans than anticipated [USA, December 2019]